Hair Restoration Treatments

 Patients who would prefer a conservative treatment free of side effects are often interested in laser therapy.
 The U.S Food and Drug Administration has approved devices including a specialized cap, called Capillus®, which is worn for a short amount of time each day.
 These low-level lasers have shown limited results and further studies are needed.

 Platelet-rich plasma, or PRP, isolates the healing properties found in your own blood.
 The advanced technique has seen a range of recent uses, from boosting collagen through facials to promoting faster recoveries after dental surgery.
 PRP therapy is thought to increase blood supply to the hair follicles, producing thicker, healthier hair.
-The hair loss treatment is required roughly every four to six months and so far, research has failed to show promising and consistent results.
+The hair loss treatment is required about every four to six months and so far, research has failed to show promising and consistent results.

 Hair Transplant Surgery